billerickson/BE-Subpages-Widget/readme.txt

 * Add class for first menu item
 * Add filter for widget title
 * Sort by menu order
+* Add a depth parameter to the args filter

 = 1.1 =
 * Allow deeper menu (current page's subpages)